YOU CAN CURE

 - For individuals who are not, and those who are, using sleeping pills

-- Replicates the 5 session CBT program for insomnia and sleep disorders developed and tested at Harvard Medical School
+- Replicates the 5 session CBT-I program and sleep disorders developed and tested at Harvard Medical School

-- No other CBT for insomnia program provides weekly personalized feedback and CBT guidelines directly from a recognized CBT for insomnia sleep expert, contains techniques for reducing sleep medications, and offers a simple, easy-to-use format for a nominal price of $34.95.
+- No other CBT-I program provides weekly personalized feedback and CBT guidelines directly from a recognized CBT-I expert, contains techniques for reducing sleep medications, and offers a simple, easy-to-use format for a nominal price of $34.95.

-- A 20 minute sleep clinic visit with a sleep psychologist/CBT specialist averages about $120 and a two week supply of non-generic sleeping pills or two co-payments at a sleep clinic are about $40.
+- A 20-minute sleep clinic visit with a sleep psychologist/CBT-I specialist averages about $120 and a two week supply of non-generic sleeping pills or two co-payments at a sleep clinic are about $40.

 - Program on CD (learn more), Relaxation CD (learn more), phone consultations (learn more), and E-mail Q&A (learn more) also available